-In this recipe, cook the gorgeous fillet pieces separately with the onion rings first, afterward, once the salmon is seasoned and cooked on both sides, add the white wine, cream and lemon to create a sauce.
+In this recipe, cook the gorgeous salmon fillet pieces separately with the onion rings first, afterward, once the salmon is seasoned and cooked on both sides, add the white wine, cream and lemon to create a sauce.

 It’s that simple and also time-saving.
 See the printable recipe further down with the step by step pictures.

-30 Minutes Pan-Fried Salmon in White Wine Sauce with Tagliatelle Pasta Recipe below:
+Salmon White Wine Sauce Pasta Recipe

-- 12 Tagliatelle nests
+- 12 nests Tagliatelle

-- 2 Tablespoon Olive Oil
+- 2 Tablespoon Olive Oil extra virgin

-- 2 medium Onions (100 grams)
+- 2 medium Onions

 - pinch Salt

-- pinch Pepper
+- pinch Black Pepper

-- 200 milliliter or 1 cup White Wine
+- 1 cup White Wine

-- 4-5 Tablespoons fresh Cream
+- 4-5 Tablespoons Fresh Cream

 - juice of 1 Lemon

-- 6 Cocktail Tomatoes (100 grams)
+- 6 Cocktail Tomatoes